TheLartians/ModernCppStarter/README.md

     This approach should be compatible with any common C++ package manager without any user intervention, however at the cost of reproducible builds.
     For more info, see the [CPM.cmake documentation](https://github.com/TheLartians/CPM.cmake).

+  - Can I configure and build my project offline?

+    Using CPM, all missing dependencies are downloaded at configure time.
+    To avoid redundant downloads, it's recommended to set a CPM cache directory, e.g.: `export CPM_SOURCE_CACHE=$HOME/.cache/CPM`.
+    This will also allow offline configurations if all dependencies are present.
+    No internet connection is required for building.

-  - How do I package my library / executable into an installer?
+  - Can I use CPack to create a package installer for my project?

-    As there are a lot of possible options and configurations, this is not in the scope of this template.
-See the [CPack documentation](https://cmake.org/cmake/help/latest/module/CPack.html) for more info.
+    As there are a lot of possible options and configurations, this is not (yet) in the scope of this template.
+See the [CPack documentation](https://cmake.org/cmake/help/latest/module/CPack.html) for more information on setting up CPack installers.

 ## Coming soon